 Through the introduction of an automated solution, users will unlock a more productive machining process, eliminating lengthy machine downtime caused by manual inspection, tool setting and adjustment.
 A recent project in the automotive industry saw the introduction of Renishaw probing eliminate the need for the part to be removed and checked in an inspection room.
 Renishaw's Inspection Plus software provided a comprehensive range of probing cycles to check for size, bore runout and ovality in a matter of minutes.
 Then, in combination with Zenith's ability to adjust the tool's cutting edge anywhere in the machine, eliminating the need for time-consuming manual adjustments that risk operator error, cycle time was reduced significantly.
 The result of the utilisation of this superior level of automation saw productivity increase by 30%, allowing this manufacturer of high-volume components to meet critical lead times demanded by its customer.

 The Zenith closed-loop boring solution operates through a continuous cycle of boring, measurement and adjustment to ensure bores stay between a predetermined upper and lower tolerance limit.
-This level of autonomy can only be achieved by trusting smart manufacturing to deliver accuracy and repeatability.
+This level of autonomy can only be achieved by trusting smart manufacturing technology to deliver accuracy and repeatability.
 The combination of probing from Renishaw and micron accurate adjustment from Rigibore, will ensure a bright future for precision machining.

 Precision probing cycles by Renishaw (left) deliver an accurate measurement value to adjust the ActiveEdge tool (right) for the finish bore.

 Based in the UK, Renishaw is a world leading engineering technologies company, supplying products used for applications as diverse as jet engine and wind turbine manufacture, through to dentistry and brain surgery.
 It has 5,000 employees located in the 36 countries where it has wholly owned subsidiary operations.